jessie-txt/openshift-check-health/README.md

 # Simple Bash App for OpenShift Container Platform
-A tool for help Preventive Maintenance and gather information your OCP (OpenShift Container Platform) / OKD Cluster by _Reinhart Utama_
+A tool for help Preventive Maintenance and gather information your OCP (OpenShift Container Platform) / OKD Cluster by _Reinhart_